DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

-There is a handy tool I use to search all of my keywords.
-You can use this program for free but I highly recommend paying the $19 a month and using the full version.
-Marmalead.com has been the most helpful thing I have ever seen in finding the best Etsy keywords.
+For my Etsy shop I had a handy tool that I used.
+I highly recommend paying the $19 a month and using the full version.
+Marmalead was the most helpful tool I have ever seen in finding the best Etsy keywords.

 Your title and your tags is where Etsy searches for your keywords.
 Throwing a few in the beginning of your description is important for your listings to show up in google searches as well.
-There are so many people who will tell you to stuff your title full of keywords.
-I’m telling you not to.
+Do not stuff your descriptions and titles full of keywords though, they should read naturally to your potential customers.

 Use 3-4 keyword phrases that are about 3 words each.
 Try not to repeat the same word more than twice in your titles.
 By avoiding using the same word twice you can hit more keywords.
 Just make sure each phrase still sounds good.
 Use commas in between each keyword phrase so customers can easily read the title.

 Next you copy and paste the entire title into the tags and hit enter.
 Finally, you break those keyword phrases down into single word keywords.

 But First Coffee, Coffee Kitchen Signs, Coffee Bar Wall Art, Printable Art

 But First Coffee, Coffee Kitchen Signs, Coffee Bar Wall Art, Printable Art, But First, Coffee, Kitchen Signs, Kitchen, Signs, Coffee Bar, Wall Art, Art, Printable.